Necolanch/github-slideshow/_posts/0000-01-02-Necolanch.md

 layout: slide
 title: "Welcome to our second slide!"

-Your text
+Your text here
-Use left arrow to go back
+Be the change you want to see in the world